GentenStudios/Phoenix-OLD/.github/ISSUE_TEMPLATE/BugReport.md

 If applicable, add screenshots to help explain your problem.

 ## Environment/System (please complete the following information)
 -  OS: [e.g. Windows/Linux/MacOS]
 -  Application version: [e.g. v1.3.5]
 -  Commit: [if building from source]
 -  Compiler: [if building from source - MSVC/GCC/Clang]

-## Additional context:
+## Additional context
 Add any other context about the problem here.